 Diagnostic Workup for Community-acquired Pneumonia in Children

-Children presenting with cough and tachypnea should be evaluated for possible pneumonia especially if they are feverish and their semiology is acute.
-The first diagnostic test is a chest x-ray.
+Children presenting with a cough and tachypnea should be evaluated for possible pneumonia, especially if they are feverish and their semiology is acute.
+The first diagnostic test is a chest X-ray.

-Chest x-rays might show lobar pneumonia or a diffuse lung infiltrate.
+Chest X-rays might show lobar pneumonia or a diffuse lung infiltrate.
 Diffuse lung infiltrates are more common in atypical pneumonia.
-Follow-up chest x-rays are not indicated unless the patient develops worsening of their condition.
-A follow-up chest x-ray might be indicated in that scenario to exclude possible pneumonia complications such as pleural effusions or lung abscess.
+Follow-up chest X-rays are not indicated unless the patient develops a worsening of their condition.
+A follow-up chest X-ray might be indicated in that scenario to exclude possible pneumonia complications, such as pleural effusions or lung abscess.